weebNeedWeed/miranaSolution/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/weebNeedWeed/miranaSolution)

-A mini Chinese novels reader which was built based on traditional Three-tier architecture with ASP.NET Core and Dependency Injection for loose coupling.
+A mini Chinese novels reader which was built based on traditional Three-layer architecture with ASP.NET Core and Dependency Injection for loose coupling.

 #### Technologies and libraries used in this project:
 1. For front-end side: